SitrusAI/Sitrus-Framework/cms/terms.md

 ## Contact Us

-If you have any questions about these Terms of Use, You can contact us:
+If you have any questions about these Terms of Use, You can contact us by email at <span x-text="cms.general.legal.contactEmail"></span>.

-*   By email: support@votion.io